NoorahSmith/ViewCounter-d/README.md

 };
 ```

-2. Run the bot:
+2. Run the Tester:

 ```bash
 node code.js
 ```

-The bot will automatically fetch proxies from free CDN sources (no API key needed).
+The Tester will automatically fetch proxies from free CDN sources (no API key needed).

 ## ⚙️ Configuration